Last Updated on

 Hair loss comes as a result of several factors, such as poor diet, stress or hormonal unbalance, environmental pollution, age, etc.

-However, it’s important to note that certain conditions which affect the body can equally affect hair growth since your hair health is a reflection of your overall health.
+However, it’s important to note that certain conditions that affect the body can equally affect hair growth since your hair health is a reflection of your overall health.

 So, does sweat make your hair grow?